The Official Website of the State of Arkansas

 Can we apply for a grant again if we received a grant in the past?

-Applicants may receive a FUN Park once every five years.
-Matching Grants may be received every year.
+Applicants are eligible to apply for a FUN Park Grant five years after the end of their prior grant award.
+Applicants can apply for Matching Grants every year.
 Receiving a Matching Grant does not impact an applicant’s five-year FUN Park interim.
+Applicants can apply for a Great Strides/Trails for Life Grant every year.